jhughes2112/k8smaker/README.md

  - All nodes need [OpenSSH](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/) installed, but don't worry about setting up keys.
 That's built in.
  - All nodes need the same username (often `ubuntu` but can be anything), and needs `sudo` access.
  - All scripts are to be executed on the `control-node` machine.

+## AWS
+Because there is a plugin called a "cloud provider" for AWS that knows how to automatically create load balancers for you, and tag resources as they are created so they know how to remove them later, you have to add some permissions as IAM roles for the `control-node` and a more limited set of permissions for the `worker` nodes.
+- Go to your AWS console and open the IAM service.
+-- Go to the left side and click Policies.
+Create Policy.
+Click JSON.
+-- Copy the control-plane policy from this webpage https://kubernetes.github.io/cloud-provider-aws/prerequisites.html and replace the JSON contents with it.
+Click Review Policy.
+-- Name it k8s-control-node.
+Click Create Policy.
+-- Create Policy.
+Click JSON
+-- Copy the node policy from this webpage https://kubernetes.github.io/cloud-provider-aws/prerequisites.html and replace the JSON contents with it.
+Click Review Policy.
+-- Name it k8s-worker.
+Click Create Policy.
+-- Now you have two policies, go back to the IAM dashboard and click Roles on the left.
+Create Role.
+-- Leave AWS Service selected, and click EC2.
+Click Next: Permissions.
+-- Type k8s-control-node in the search box and select it.
+Next: Tags.
+Next: Review -- Name the role k8s-control-node.
+-- Repeat this process to create a role with k8s-worker
+- Go to the EC2 service.
+-- Associate the k8s-contol-node IAM role with your initial instance (either when creating it, or after the fact, but before trying to run k8s_init_aws)
+-- You can assign this after creating your instance by clicking EC2 -> Instances -> right click your instance and go to Security -> Modify IAM Role, then select k8s-control-node from the drop down.
+-- Any worker nodes can be created with the k8s-worker IAM role.
+- Go to the Security Groups and add a group.
+-- You'll probably want port 80, 443 open to everyone, but 22 (ssh) locked down to just your IP address.
+-- Add a tag like this, replacing [cluster-name] with the CLUSTERNAME you have in k8s_config: kubernetes.io/cluster/[cluster-name]
+- Go to the VPC service.
+-- Add the same tag to the Subnet you're using.
+-- Add the same tag to the Route Table.
+- Finally, note that you will (after configuring your cluster) want to `kubectl apply -f https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/storage-class/aws/default.yaml` so that you can use a storage class called `gp2` that gives you dynamic EBS volume bindings.

 ## k8smaker_config
 Edit this file to set your cluster name, username, etc.  This is shared across all the scripts that need it.
 See comments for what each variable means.